segmentio/segment-docs/src/protocols/faq.md

 ### How do I get notified when new violations are generated?
 Can I create custom violation notifications?
-In addition to getting email notifications, you can also enable [violation event forwarding](/docs/protocols/tracking-plan/#violation-forwarding) to start delivering violations as `.track()` calls to a Segment Source.
-From there, you can forward the events to any Segment destination that accepts `.track()` calls.
+You can also enable [violation event forwarding](/docs/protocols/tracking-plan/#violation-forwarding) to start delivering violations as Track calls to a Segment Source.
+From there, you can forward the events to any Segment destination that accepts Track calls.

 ## Protocols Tracking Plan